katma889/CRW-assembly-pipeline/README.md

 ```

 ### 1.3 Diamond.blastx
-As mentioned earlier we downloaded the uniprot database and formatted them following the instrictions on https://blobtoolkit.genomehubs.org/install/#databases website.
+As mentioned earlier we downloaded the uniprot database and formatted them following the instrictions [here](https://blobtoolkit.genomehubs.org/install/#databases) website.
 Then we blasted our assembly against the uniprot database.
 Script for Diamond.blastx

 ```